hazendaz/displaytag/src/site/markdown/coding_conventions.md

     4 spaces.
 NO tabs .
 Period.
-We understand that a lot of you like to use tabs, but the fact of the matter is that in a distributed development environment, when the cvs commit messages get sent to a mailing list, they are almost impossible to read if you use tabs.
+We understand that a lot of you like to use tabs, but the fact of the matter is that in a distributed development environment, when the commit messages get sent to a mailing list, they are almost impossible to read if you use tabs.

-    1. Comments
+4. Comments

     Javadoc SHOULD exist on all your class members (methods + class variables), including the private ones.
 Also, if you are working on existing code and there currently isn't a javadoc for that method/class/variable or whatever, then you should contribute and add it.
 This will improve the project as a whole.

     Also add code comments when you think it's necessary (like assumptions), especially when the code is not obvious.

-4. Author references

-    If you contribute to a file (code or documentation), add yourself to the top of the file (below the existing authors).
-For java files the preferred Javadoc format is:

-        @author devnickname

 5. Class variables